*If you live outside the US, you will need the 220V Sauna International Version*

 The Apocrine glands, which are located in areas such as the armpits and scalp, secrete sweat which contains higher levels of fats and organic compounds.
 The second group called Eccrine glands are scattered all over the body and handle most of the sweating process, numbering more than 2 million.

-However, using an infrared sauna at the lower temperatures of 110-125 degrees Fahrenheit results in a sticker, more fat-laden sweat and less electrolyte loss.
-In fact at lower temperatures, the sweat from an infrared sauna session is comprised of up to 20% toxins compared to only 3% toxins in the sweat produced in a high temperature steam sauna.
-This is a main reason the infrared sauna is the better sauna for detox purposes.
+However, using an infrared sauna at the lower temperatures of 110-125 degrees Fahrenheit results in a more fat-laden sweat and loses fewer electrolytes.
+In fact, at lower temperatures, the sweat from an infrared sauna session is comprised of up to 20% toxins compared to only 3% toxins in the sweat produced in a high-temperature steam sauna.
+This is the main reason the infrared sauna is the better sauna for detox purposes.

 Some users report using the sauna at a lower temperature of 110-125 degrees Fahrenheit for the first 20 minutes and then raising the temperature to around 135 degrees Fahrenheit to produce a more profuse sweat for the final 10 minutes.

 Dry Brush for Increased Lymphatic Cleansing (not included)

 One of the important roles your skin plays is that of supporting detoxification.
 However, if the skin is saturated with dead skin cells and toxins, its ability to eliminate these wastes is reduced.